jyelland/rasilabRtemplates/README.md

 # Analysis Templates for Rasilab

+See [inst/rmarkdown/templates/analysis/skeleton/skeleton.md](inst/rmarkdown/templates/analysis/skeleton/skeleton.md) for an example of how this package is used.

 To install this package into your R environment, you can use the [install_github](https://www.rdocumentation.org/packages/devtools/versions/1.13.3/topics/install_github) function from the `devtools` package.

 First create a [Personal access token](https://github.com/settings/tokens) on Github.